-Stay tuned here at Ziggy Knows Disney for more information about Disneyland’s Virtual Queueing system in Disneyland and Walt Disney World including tips how to use it as some of the bigger crowds start coming into the parks.
+Stay tuned here at Ziggy Knows Disney for more information about the Virtual Queueing system in Disneyland and Walt Disney World including tips how to use it as some of the bigger crowds start coming into the parks.

 For more info read our Complete Guide to Star Wars: Galaxy’s Edge for a detailed look at the attractions, dining, planning and touring strategies.